Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 ### Plugins
 Plugins are a major part of Artemis and we want the workshop to be the main distribution platform for them.
 Due to how powerful plugins are - they can basically do anything a locally running program can do - we're waiting with plugins to gain some experience in running the workshop.

+## Comments and voting
+We have plans to allow you to comment on workshop entries and give them either upvotes and downvotes or some kind of star rating.

+## Recommended entries
+Aside from fast installations, the main reason for the workshop to be in the application and not a website is so that we can offer deep integration with the rest of the application.

+One use of that is recommending entries to you based on which plugins you are using.

+**An example**: You install a Minecraft integration plugin and Artemis will offer you some of the most popular profiles that make use of that plugin.